 Welcome to the Building and Construction Module of safe@work.

-The Building and Construction Module should be done
+The Building and Construction module should be done after the General module.

 Construction sites are temporary, and change constantly as work progresses and different construction employees and equipment arrive on site.
 A site that is safe one day may not be safe the next, so you must pay attention to the hazards and their potential risks at all times.

 The rate of injury in the construction industry is higher than in most other industries.
 The most frequent causes of death and severe injuries are falls from height, falling materials and collapses, electricity and mobile plant.

 Within the building and construction industry you may be exposed to a range of work activities such as:

 - setting up simple working platforms and temporary power sources

 - safe operation and maintenance of equipment including hand tools and portable power tools

 - preparing sites and pouring and finishing concrete pads